sunxki/AmazonUSA-AutomationProject/README.md

   3. cd to the directory where the repository was cloned
   4. input "py.test" command on the console
   5. The Webdriver will start executing the script
-  6. Once it has finished, navigate to /reports on your clone directory and locate the new report for this run generated
+  6. Once it has finished, navigate to /reports on your cloned directory and locate the new report for this run generated

 ## This automation suite was created  using the following tools: